-One of the easiest ways to make Christmas morning special for kids is with a fun and creative breakfast.
+One of the easiest ways to make Christmas morning special for kids is with fun and creative Christmas breakfast ideas.
 With a bit of imagination, you can turn pancakes, fruit, toast or even oatmeal into a fun Holiday character!
 Most of these cute recipes are easy enough for the kids to create, too.
 So while you’re sipping on a

 cranberry mimosa cup of coffee, you can let them go crazy making Santa’s beard out of a can of whipped cream.

 This post contains affiliate links.
 Please see our Disclaimer Policy.

 Fruit and whipped cream make these cute little Santa pancakes easy to whip up.
 And who doesn’t want to eat a banana beard for breakfast?
 This is a great Christmas breakfast idea for little ones to help create.
 You make the pancake and let the youngsters decorate Santa.

 Kind of like Santa pancakes except for you get another excuse to eat Nutella and powdered sugar for breakfast.
 Another great Christmas breakfast idea for little ones.

 Simply top mini bagels with cream cheese, and then decorate them with sliced kiwi and pomegranate seeds.
 So festive!